xraypy/XrayDB/doc/examples.rst

     Fraction of X-rays absorbed and transmitted by calcite

-For many X-ray experiments, selecting the size of a material size so that its thickness is approximately 1 to 2 absorption length is convenient so that X-ray scattering and emission can be observed strongly, with neither all primary and scattered X-rays being absorbed by the material itself, but
+For many X-ray experiments, selecting the size of a material so that its thickness is approximately 1 to 2 absorption length is convenient so that X-ray scattering and emission can be observed strongly, with neither all primary and scattered X-rays being absorbed by the material itself, but